 With a nod, I sat down next to her desk and zoned out of the present.
 Seeming to understand that something was on my mind today, she sent me a curious glance, but didn’t pry, which I was grateful for.

 It didn’t take long before Andy exited his office to approach Elisabeth’s desk.
-I ignored most of their conversation because I couldn’t bother with socialising today, but, eventually, Andy’s jovial presence barged into my brooding, melancholy zone.
+I ignored most of their conversation because I couldn’t be bothered with socialising today, but, eventually, Andy’s jovial presence barged into my brooding, melancholy zone.

 “Seriously, you need to try these.”
 He shoved a box of chocolates into my face, which a client had brought with them from Belgium.
 “The best I’ve ever tasted.
 Come on.
 Where’s your bravado, Cara?
 Did Will finally manage to kill it off?”